Antoinebr/HubSpot-OperationHub-cca-compiler/readme.md

 **This project allows use the librairies you want even if they are not supported by HubSpot** [list of allowed librairies here](https://developers.hubspot.com/docs/api/workflows/custom-code-actions#:~:text=Node.js%20supported%20libraries)

+## Use case example

+Let's say you want to create a Custom Coded Action to detect if a phone number is correctly formated.
+The first option is to write the logic yourself, but this is quite inneficient.
+A better approach would be to look for an open source module online.
+Unfortunately with the Custom Coded Actions you can't import any library, as you can't just run "npm installs".
+This project offers a solution to this issue, you can install the librairies you want locally, and the project will put everything in one file that will work in HubSpot.

 ## How to use

 Clone the project and install the dependencies by running :